paschistrobel/DecisionTree-Java-Implementation/README.md

 ![comparison of pure and impure subsets](./docs/pure-vs-impure-subsets.JPG)<br/>
 If splitting on the gender attribute, the 24 data points would be distributed to the two classes male and female.
 The resulting subsets are homogeneous with regard to the target attribute (survived), which means that we don't have to train the tree any further.
 We can make the best possible decision here based on the training data, namely: male passengers are classified as `survived`, female passengers as `not survived`.
 If splitting on PriceClass, the decisions are not that simple.
 The 8 passengers in price class 1 are divided into 4 survivors and 4 non-survivors.
 When trying to classify a new passenger of price class 1, we could only guess the label, which is why the impure subsets have to be split up on the basis of further attributes (if there are more).
 The same applies to the subsets with price class 2 and price class 3.<br/>
-**In a nutshell: The optimal case when training our tree would be to obtain completely pure / homogeneous subsets when dividing them based on an attribute (here: the gender), the worst case would be completely impure / heterogeneous subsets (here: the PriceClass).**
+**In a nutshell: The optimal case when training the classifier would be to obtain completely pure / homogeneous subsets when dividing them based on an attribute (here: the gender), the worst case would be completely impure / heterogeneous subsets (here: the PriceClass).**

 #### Entropy